Click on any of the following links to jump to a section:

 The ITIN is used in place of an SSN on a tax return to identify you, your spouse, or dependent without an SSN, on the tax return.
 For example, if you are an immigrant in the U.S. who has applied for legal status to work or reside in the U.S., you would need an ITIN to file a tax return while waiting for a decision.

-If you have an ITIN that was issued before 2013, you should have already received a notice from IRS to renew it.
-If you haven’t used your ITIN on a U.S. federal tax return in the last three years (2017-2019) you will need to renew it.
+If you have an ITIN that was issued before 2013, it has expired and you should have already received a notice from IRS to renew it.
+If you haven’t used your ITIN on a U.S. federal tax return in the last three years (2020-2023) you will need to renew it.
 For more information, visit ITIN Renewals.

 How do I file taxes with an ITIN?